mirage/ocaml-solo5/README.md

 #### Example

-The `example` describes the minimal structure needed to build an ocaml-solo5 executable with dune, linked with the hvt bindings.
+The `example` describes the minimal structure needed to build an ocaml-solo5 executable with dune, linked with the hvt bindings by default.
 It requires an application manifest and a startup file to initialize the libc.

 Build: `dune build -x solo5`
-Run: `solo5-hvt _build/default.solo5/main.exe`
+Run: `solo5-hvt _build/solo5/main.exe`

 ## Supported compiler versions